chipfucker/booruabuse/wiki/Rule34/index.md

 ---
 title: Rule34
-description: booru-abuse
+description: booru-abuse module to access content from rule34.xxx
-tagline: If it exists, there is porn of it.
 ---

 Rule34 is a module for accessing content from [rule34.xxx](https://rule34.xxx/).
 This package's namesake is from this submodule.